 Normal personality organization

-A person with normal personality organization has a well-integrated and coherent sense of self and others, which is reflected in their identity.
+A person with normal personality organisation has a well-integrated and coherent sense of self and others, which is reflected in their identity.
 This coherence enables them to have a positive self-esteem, enjoy relationships with others, and maintain a sense of continuity over time.
 It also allows them to make emotional commitments to others while maintaining autonomy.
 Their ability to establish stable and intimate relationships is a result of their coherent identity.

-A second characteristic of normal personality organization is the presence of a wide range of affective experiences that are well-modulated without loss of impulse control.
-Defense mechanisms are crucial in managing anxiety related to conflicts within the self or between urges and external reality.
+A second characteristic of normal personality organisation is the presence of a wide range of affective experiences that are well-modulated without loss of impulse control.
+Defence mechanisms are crucial in managing anxiety related to conflicts within the self or between urges and external reality.
 A coherent identity associated with well-functioning psychological defences allows the individual to understand and absorb intense affects.
 In contrast, individuals with personality disorders often have difficulty containing intense affects and require therapy to help them to integrate these emotions.

 Developmental factors

 Infants experience periods of high affective intensity, usually related to needs or wishes for pleasure or fears or wishes to get away from pain.
 These intense affects help immature mammals survive through pleasure/nurturance seeking and harm avoidance and signal needs via affect expression to the caregiver.
-Peak-affect experiences may facilitate the internalization of primitive object relations, which influence the developing individual’s motivational system.
+Peak-affect experiences may facilitate the internalisation of primitive object relations, which influence the developing individual’s motivational system.
 The infant’s satisfying experiences involve an ideal image of a perfect nurturing other and a content, satisfied self, whereas the frustrating experiences involve a totally negative image of a depriving or even sadistic other and a needy, helpless, anxious self.

 Disruptions in the infant-caregiver interaction

-Disruptions in the infant-caregiver interaction can lead to deviations in the optimal developmental path and cause negative experiences to take on a more dominant role in the developing mind.
+Disruptions in the infant-carer interaction can lead to deviations in the optimal developmental path and cause negative experiences to take on a more dominant role in the developing mind.
 The conception of self and others develops from an early age and depends on the emergence of language and the encoding of semantic and episodic memories.
-Disruptions in the relationship between the child and caregivers and/or the presence of trauma have a profound effect on the developing conception of self and others.
+Disruptions in the relationship between the child and carers and/or the presence of trauma have a profound effect on the developing conception of self and others.

 Early sexual abuse